A Guide to Setting Up Family Investment Company (FIC)

 Compliance and Reporting

-Family Investment Companies must meet ongoing compliance requirements, including filing annual accounts, corporation tax returns, and confirmation statements.
+Family Investment Companies must meet standard corporate compliance obligations, including filing annual accounts and a corporation tax return with HMRC, and submitting a confirmation statement to Companies House each year.

 Potential Drawbacks and Challenges